erikdubois/LinuxMint18i3/README.md

 	.gtkrc-2.0

-The other file is a bit in the folder structure.
+The other file is a bit deeper in the folder structure.

 	~/.config/gtk-3.0/settings.ini